Skip to content

 » READ MORE: How Philadelphia's World Cup setup became the envy of fans in New York, Boston, and beyond

-But the confusion lies in how he has been deployed, positions where, at times, he can get lost in it all.
-To look at film of Gazdag’s time in Philly, when he was at his happiest, he was a roaming midfielder allowed to make diagonal runs to stretch defenses for a teammate or make runs on to timely through balls into the final third.
+But the confusion lies in how he has been deployed, positions in which he can get lost in the mix.
+The film of Gazdag’s time in Philly, when he was at his happiest, shows that he was a roaming midfielder allowed to make diagonal runs to stretch defenses for a teammate or make runs on to timely through balls into the final third.

-In Columbus, both Nancy and new manager Henrik Rydström deploy Gazdag a bit wider, running at opposition in almost a winger role rather than a No. 10 allowed to move and create lanes.
+In Columbus, Nancy and new manager Henrik Rydström deploy Gazdag a bit wider, running at opposition almost as a winger rather than a No. 10 allowed to move and create lanes.

 Gazdag says it’s not necessarily a bad thing.
 It’s just different.